 The Associate of Arts degree requires 60 credits.
 Of these, 35 credits must be in general education requirements.
-Students may then follow one of several tracks to the AA degree: accounting, business and management, computer studies, general curriculum, Japanese studies, Korean studies, management studies, or mathematics.
+Students may then follow one of several tracks to the AA degree: accounting, business and management, computer studies, general curriculum, foreign language area studies (Japanese and Korean), management studies, or mathematics.